How Do I Turn My Land Into a Farm?

 - Charging sales tax – For raw products that you grow on your own farm, you may sell them without charging sales tax.
 However, you are required to charge sales tax if you process the products (e.g. turn strawberries into jam) or on any products that you didn’t grow yourself.
 Contact the NC Department of Revenue for details.

-- Selling eggs – No license or certification required, but you must adhere to certain requirements for labeling, sanitation, etc. Get more information here.
+- Selling eggs – No license or certification required, but you must adhere to certain requirements for labeling, sanitation, etc. Get more information on North Carolina Egg Law.

 - Selling poultry – Farmers may slaughter up to 20,000 birds each year without any inspection requirements, but must meet specific requirements.
-Get more information here.
+Get more information from the NC Meat and Poultry Inspection Division.

-- Selling meat other than poultry (e.g. beef, pork, mutton, etc.) – If offered for sale, it must be slaughtered, processed and packaged in a USDA Inspected facility.
-Click here to find a USDA Inspected Facility near you.
+- Selling meat other than poultry (e.g. beef, pork, mutton, etc.) – If offered for sale, it must be slaughtered, processed and packaged in an approved facility.
+The Directory of Establishments Inspected by NCDA&CS Meat and Poultry Inspection Division provides directories of various types of facilities.

 - Selling processed foods – Certain products may be processed (e.g. canned, preserved, etc.) in your home kitchen if your kitchen meets certain requirements.
 You will need to have it inspected by the NC Department of Agriculture and Consumer Services.
 Otherwise, processing must be done in a commercial kitchen.
-Get more information here.
+Get more information about starting a home-based food business.

-- Selling processed foods that are acidified – Seller must attend the Acidified Foods Manufacturing School offered by NCSU.
+- Selling processed foods that are acidified – Seller must attend the Acidified Foods Manufacturing School offered by NC State University.
 This includes pickles, salsa, pickled eggs and more.
-Get more information here.

 Note that this is by no means a comprehensive list of regulations that may apply to your operation.
 You are strongly advised to contact your local Extension Agent and other professionals for further information and advice.

-To read another letter from Ivan about his quest to farm, click here.
+Read another letter from Ivan about his quest to farm.